 How big is the bassinet on a plane?

-What age can baby use bassinet on plane?
 Airline bassinets are generally for babies under the age of two.
 However, babies over 1 year old may not fit comfortably or meet the requirements by individual airlines, so do check the table below to see what options are available to your family.
 As a very rough guide, most will fit a 1 year old infant.

-Do all airplanes have baby bassinets?
 No, this depends on the airline, type of airplane and the route.
-The majority of long haul flights will have bassinets for babies to sleep in – some even for short haul flights!
+The majority of long haul flights will have bassinets for babies to sleep in – (some even for short haul flights!)
+There are a limited number onboard, with some airlines operating a first come, first served basis and others giving preference to younger babies.

 Each airline has different policies on the age or weight of the baby permitted in the bassinet and procedures on how to request an airplane baby bed.
 If you have a young baby, it is these kind of facilities for infants on flights which may make you choose one airline over another.